 - UFO Sighting, Pascagoula.
 Called the “best documented case of alien abduction,” in October 1973 two men in Pascagoula claimed to have been carried aboard a space craft, examined by creatures, and then returned to where they were taken.
 Visit the sign describing the encounter; the newest #SecretCoast hidden gem, dedciated on June 22, 2019.
 Find it in the Lighthouse Park boat launch parking area.

 - Waffle House, Biloxi.
 Yes, I actually suggest you visit a Waffle House.
-I typically steer people AWAY from chain restaurants, however, I love this storyline.
-Much like my beloved ibis friends in South Florida, the Waffle House locations in Coastal Mississippi are hurricane barometers.
+I typically steer people AWAY from chain restaurants, however, I love this WH storyline.
+Much like my beloved ibis friends in South Florida, Waffle House locations in Coastal Mississippi and other US Gulf Coast locations are hurricane barometers.
 As Anna Roy told me, “Waffle House was the first business to reopen and serve the community [after Hurricane Katrina].
-In fact, the Waffle House Index is now an informal metric used by FEMA to determine the potential scale and effect of approaching storms.”
+The Waffle House Index is now an informal metric used by FEMA to determine the potential scale and effect of approaching storms.”
 The coastal Biloxi Waffle House was destroyed and only rebuilt after meeting rigorous zoning changes.
-Anna said, “the $1.7 million beachfront establishment is the most expensive restaurant in the company’s 64-year history.”
+Anna Roy said, “the $1.7 million beachfront establishment is the most expensive restaurant in the company’s 64-year history.”
 Read about another unique Waffle House I recommend you visit.

 - The Wilbur, Ocean Springs.
-Located at The Roost, The Wilbur is a beautifully designed craft cocktail bar.
+Located inside The Roost, The Wilbur Craft Bar is a beautifully designed craft cocktail bar.
 Make sure you visit the Al Capone speakeasy room.
-Also visit nearby Davis Bayou in Ocean Springs to see where Al Capone’s wallet was found in June 2005.
+Also visit nearby Davis Bayou in Ocean Springs to see where a fisherman found Al Capone’s wallet in June 2005.

 Coastal Mississippi Instagrammable Locations